426th Tactical Fighter Training Squadron: World War II

 The Japanese were well aware of the P-61s effectiveness, however many bomber crews were aware that there were too few of them to cover the entire Chinese front.
-Another issue faced by the Americans was the fact that the terrain in China was very rugged and it caused permanent echoes on radar.
+Another issue faced by the Americans was that the terrain in China was very rugged and it caused permanent echoes on radar.
 This made picking out enemy aircraft very difficult, and because of this, the Japanese flew many of their aircraft low to the ground.
 It was impossible for the P-61s airborne radar to pick up the enemy aircraft without the help of ground-based interceptor radar, so in many areas, the freelance interceptions by the P-61s was almost impossible.

 Bomber escort missions continued until February 1945, when Japanese night fighter flying against the B-29s nearly ceased.
 More and more, the squadron flew night intruder missions.
 The 426th started staging out of Ankang, Liangshan, and Sian (now known as Xi'an), China, from which they attacked communication, motor transport and railway lines until the end of the war.

 With the war finally ending in August, in September 1945, the 426th returned to India, where some of the squadron left from Karachi (now part of Pakistan) and others from Calcutta, India for their return voyage home.
 The squadron was inactivated on 8 November 1945.